stellar/stellar-core/docs/metrics.md

-overlay.flood.unfulfilled-banned         | meter     | transactions we failed to fulfilled since they are banned overlay.flood.unfulfilled-unknown        | meter     | transactions we failed to fulfilled since they are unknown overlay.flood.tx-pull-latency            | timer     | time between the first demand and the first time we receive the txn overlay.flood.abandoned-demands          | meter     | tx hash pull demands that no peers responded overlay.flood.broadcast                  | meter     | message sent as broadcast per peer overlay.flood.duplicate_recv             | meter     | number of bytes of flooded messages that have already been received
+overlay.flood.unfulfilled-banned         | meter     | transactions we failed to fulfilled since they are banned overlay.flood.unfulfilled-unknown        | meter     | transactions we failed to fulfilled since they are unknown overlay.flood.tx-pull-latency            | timer     | time between the first demand and the first time we receive the txn overlay.flood.peer-tx-pull-latency       | timer     | time to pull a transaction from a peer overlay.flood.advert-delay               | timer     | time each advert sits in the inbound queue overlay.flood.abandoned-demands          | meter     | tx hash pull demands that no peers responded overlay.flood.broadcast                  | meter     | message sent as broadcast per peer overlay.flood.duplicate_recv             | meter     | number of bytes of flooded messages that have already been received